 Modern Revival of Ancient Sound Therapies

-While these ancient methods might have faded for a while, they’re making a comeback in today’s wellness circles.
+While these ancient methods might have faded for a while, they're making a comeback in today's wellness circles.
 Modern sound therapy combines traditional techniques with scientific insights, using tools like tuning forks and sound baths.
-Frequencies such as 528 Hz and 432 Hz are particularly popular for their calming and restorative effects.
 This revival shows that ancient wisdom still holds relevance, reminding us that sound has always been a bridge to better health.

 Wrapping It Up